Entrepreneur First eyes further Asia growth to build its global network of founders

 “We saw early that hardware was a much more viable part of the market in Asia than it is traditionally seen in Europe [and] needed a partner to accelerate the talent,” Clifford said.

-Already, the first four beneficiaries of that partnership have been announced — AIMS, BOPSIN, Neptune Robotics and SEPPURE — each of which graduated the first EF cohort in Hong Kong, its fourth in Asia so far.
+Already, the first four beneficiaries of that partnership have been announced — AIMS, BIOPSIN, Neptune Robotics and SEPPURE — each of which graduated the first EF cohort in Hong Kong, its fourth in Asia so far.
 Going forward, Clifford expects that around three to five startups from each batch will move from EF into the joint initiative with HAX.
 The program covers Asia first but it is slated to expand to EF’s European sites “soon.”

-Another impending expansion is EF’s first foray into India via Bangalore which starts this month, and there could be other new launches in 2019.
+Another impending expansion is EF’s first foray into India via Bangalore, which starts this month, and there could be other new launches in 2019.

-“We’ll continue to grow by adding sites but we are not in a rush,” Clifford said.
+“We’ll continue to grow by adding sites, but we are not in a rush,” Clifford said.
 “The most important thing is retraining quality of talent.
-It may be six months until we add another site in Asia but there’s no shortage of places we think it will work.
+It may be six months until we add another site in Asia, but there’s no shortage of places we think it will work.

 “We operate a single global fund,” he added.
 “We’re a talent investor and we believe there are strong network effects in that.
 The people who back us are really betting on the model… [that it’s] an asset class with great returns.

 While it appears that its global expansion drive is a little more gradual than what was previously envisaged — backer and board member Reid Hoffman told TechCrunch in 2016 that he could imagine it in 50 cities — Clifford said EF isn’t raising more capital presently.
 That previous investment coupled with management fees is enough fuel in the tank, he said.
-The organization also operates a follow-on fund but it has one major exit to date, Pony Technology, the AI startup bought by Twitter for a reported $150 million.
+The organization also operates a follow-on fund, but it has one major exit to date, Pony Technology, the AI startup bought by Twitter for a reported $150 million.

 Still, with hundreds of companies in the world with EF on the cap table, Clifford said he is bullish that his organization can target an international-minded breed of entrepreneur worldwide.
 The impact he sees is one that will work regardless of any local constraints placed on them.

 “With our global network of capital, we always want capital, not talent, to be the limiting factor.
-Our goal is to make being ‘an EF company’ more relevant to your identity as a startup regardless of your location,” he told TechCrunch
+Our goal is to make being ‘an EF company’ more relevant to your identity as a startup regardless of your location,” he told TechCrunch.